-Awesome I would say, because then you could take your power back and schedule tests annually for example to see what impact your lifestyle changes are having.
-Or just really confirm if your suspected health issues are anything to worry about at all.
+Awesome I would say !
+Then you could take your power back and schedule tests annually for example to see what impact your lifestyle changes are having.
+Or just confirm if your suspected health issues are anything to worry about at all.

 Well totally by accident, I came across this new service that does exactly that!

 It’s called i-screen.
 Which is short for Intelligent Screening.

 They have a range of bundled tests available like thyroid blood tests like the full thyroid panel (hello reverse T3!), adrenal check, gluten sensitivities, general all over check and more.

 If you would like another test added to a bundle, you just contact them by email and they will give you a quote.

 They identify the blood collection centres with which they are affiliated, so you just find one near you and have your blood taken.
 Then in a couple of days your results are available on an online account you set up – so you have access any time!

 Also they have a panel of doctors who give some recommendations based on your results.
 How cool is that?!

 Of course I was interested in the thyroid blood tests.
 Just to give another perspective on my temperature, pulse and many other symptoms pointing to Hypothyroidism.